chienpu/public-STRIDE-sample/README.md

 ## 📎 Related Publication

 This repository supports the manuscript:
-**"Ontology-Driven Intelligent Automation for Predictive Maintenance in Smart Facility Management"** (submitted to *Advanced Engineering Informatics*).
+**"STRIDE: A Semantic Reasoning Framework for Facility Maintenance Integration and Automation"** (submitted to *Advanced Engineering Informatics*).

 ---